 Partner and Chief Scientific Officer, Chardan

-Dr. Amusa was previously Managing Director, Head of European Pharma Research, and Global Pharma & Biotech Coordinator at UBS, where he oversaw 25 analysts, and ultimately finished as the #1 ranked European pharma analyst in the Institutional Investor (II) Survey.
-Prior to UBS, Dr. Amusa was a Senior Research Analyst and Head of European Pharma research at Sanford Bernstein.
-He started his career in finance at Goldman Sachs as an Associate in the Healthcare Investment Banking Group, where he worked on large transactions including the Amgen/Immunex merger.
-Additionally, Dr. Amusa was previously a Healthcare Finance & Strategy Consultant working with governments, companies, leading foundations and think tanks.
-Dr. Amusa’s views on healthcare have been cited by socially responsible investing (SRI), ESG and sustainability organizations like FSG/Shared Value Initiative, GMI Ratings and the ATM Index.
+Dr. Amusa was previously managing director, head of European Pharma Research, and Global Pharma & Biotech coordinator at UBS Wealth Management USA, where he oversaw 25 analysts and was the top ranked European pharma analyst in the Institutional Investor (II) Survey.
+Prior to UBS, Dr. Amusa was a senior research analyst and head of European Pharma research at Sanford C. Bernstein & Co.
+He started his career in finance at Goldman Sachs as an associate in the Healthcare Investment Banking Group, where he worked on large transactions including the Amgen/Immunex merger.
+Additionally, Dr. Amusa was previously a healthcare finance and strategy consultant working with governments, companies, leading foundations and think tanks.
+Dr. Amusa’s views on health care have been cited for socially responsible investing (SRI) and environmental, social and corporate governance (ESG) by sustainability organizations like the Foundation Strategy Group’s (FSG) Shared Value Initiative, GMI Ratings and the AtM Index.

-Dr. Amusa earned his BSE with honors in biomedical engineering from Duke University, an MD from Washington University Medical School, and his MBA (GPA 4.0/4.0) from the University of Chicago, Booth School of Business.
+Dr. Amusa earned a BSE with honors in biomedical engineering from Duke University, an MD from Washington University Medical School and an MBA (GPA 4.0/4.0) from the University of Chicago, Booth School of Business.
 He currently serves on the board of directors for BiomX and Renovacor.
 He has been published in Human Gene Therapy Clinical Development.

 Terri Burgess, PhD